openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 The Ookla CLI Speedtest application MUST be installed on your openHAB instance when using the Speedtest Binding.

+## Why Ookla's Speedtest?

+Fully supported and maintained by Ookla with the latest Speedtest technology for best results:

+* Consistent measurement, even on high bandwidth
+* Consistent measurement, very much independent from the performance of the host system

+## What functionality does Ookla's Speedtest offer?

+* Output of a timestamp instead of using the openHAB timestamp
+* Output of Ping time and Jitter
+* Output of Bandwidth, transferred Bytes and elapsed time for Down-/Upload
+* Output of the used interface with Internal/External IP, MAC Address and the Internet Service Provider (ISP)
+* Output of a result ID and a result URL
+* Output of the used Server and location
+* Possiblity to pre-select a server used for testing

+## What functionality does the Speedtest Binding offers?

+* Execute Speedtest time based or triggered
+* Provide results via openHAB Channels
+* List available Ookla Speedtest servers that can be used for testing (optional)

+## Ookla License and Privacy Terms

-When using this Binding, you automatically accept the License and Privacy Terms of Ookla's Speedtest.
+When using this binding, you automatically accept the license and privacy terms of Ookla's Speedtest.
 You can find the latest version of those terms at the following webpages:

 * https://www.speedtest.net/about/eula
 * https://www.speedtest.net/about/terms
 * https://www.speedtest.net/about/privacy

 ## Supported Things